Political positions of Marine Le Pen: Russia and Ukraine

 Le Pen is in favour of a privileged partnership with Russia.
-She has said that a French-Russian partnership is necessitated by "obvious civilization and geostrategic factors" as well as France's energy security interests: "France's interests are in Europe, but in Greater Europe, especially including its partnership with Russia".
 Interviewed by Kommersant, she said "the process of demonization of Russia is taking place at the level of the EU leadership and on the wishes of the US, which is trying to create a unipolar world."
 Interviewed about democracy in Russia and Vladimir Putin, she replied: "We also do not have an ideal democracy in France and, therefore, do not have the right to give Russia lessons in democracy.
 But I openly admit that, to some extent, I admire Vladimir Putin.
 He makes mistakes, but who doesn’t?
 The situation in Russia is complicated, and one cannot expect all the problems stemming from the collapse of the Soviet Union to be quickly resolved – they require time.
 I think that Vladimir Putin has principles and a vision of the future that is necessary to ensure Russia's prosperity, which it deserves".

 The National Front claims that Ukraine has been subjugated by the United States, through the Revolution of Dignity, and opposes anti-Russian sentiment in Eastern Europe and the perceived adherence of Western Europe to NATO's interests in the region.
 Marine Le Pen is strongly critical of the threats of sanctions directed by the international community against Russia, saying that European countries "should seek a solution through diplomacy rather than making threats that could lead to an escalation."
 She claims that the United States is leading a new Cold War against Russia, and as commented that she sees the only possible solution for peace in Ukraine to be a kind of federation that would allow each region to have a large degree of autonomy.
 She also said that Ukraine should be as sovereign and free as any other nations.
 According to Russian media, Le Pen has promised to recognize the 2014 Russian annexation of Crimea if she is elected President of France.
 On 3 January 2017, she told BFM TV "I do not believe that there was an illegal annexation: there was a referendum, the citizens of Crimea wanted to join Russia."
 In response to the 2022 invasion of Ukraine, Le Pen criticized Russia's action despite her previous pro-Russia stance.
 She has stated that if elected she would remove France from NATO's integrated military command.